weaponsforge/vitexperiments/README.md

 <summary>Using Docker</summary>
 <br>

+Usage with Docker is an alternate option to using Node directly from the [Usage](#-usage) section.

 > **IMPORTANT**
 > Ensure that port `3000` is free before proceeding.

+### Build the Development Docker Image

+1. Set up the environment variables for the `/app` directory.
+Refer to the [Installation](#️-installation) section **# 3** for more information.

-1. Build the image for local development.<br>
+2. Build the image for local development.<br>
    ```sh
    docker compose build --no-cache
    ```

    > **INFO:** Do this step only once during initial installation.
 Re-run this step if there will be changes to the Dockerfile or after installing new Node libraries.

-2. Run the container for local development.<br>
+3. Run the container for local development.<br>
    ```sh
    docker compose up
    ```

-3. Launch the local app website in a web browser at:<br>
+4. Launch the local app website in a web browser at:<br>
    ```
    http://localhost:3000
    ```

-4. Edit the source code and wait for changes to display in the web browser.
+5. Edit the source code and wait for changes to display in the web browser.

-5. To build the React app:<br>
+6. To build the React app:<br>
    - Ensure the container is running.
    - Open another command terminal and run:<br>
       ```sh